Subatomic Physics Long Range Plan

 The LRP process will be driven by the Canadian subatomic physics community.
 NSERC has worked closely with CINP and IPP to develop the Terms of Reference (ToR) for the LRP Committee (LRPC) and will support the recruitment of members of the committee.
 Once the committee is in place, NSERC will take a step back and allow the LRPC to drive the process.

 This email is a request for input from you or your research group at the CINP Town Hall meeting.
 We were originally planning to hold the meeting in conjunction with the CAP Congress, but given its cancellation, the meeting will instead be held remotely using Zoom.
-At present, the Town Hall meeting is planned to be spread over two days, sometime in the week of June 8-12, with the final dates to be announced after we have more information on CAP's virtual meeting intentions during this week.
 We will try very hard to allow as broad representation from the Canadian nuclear physics research community as possible, such as avoiding times that would be too early/late for west/east coast participants.

 Briefs are welcome from any group or individual whose research activities fall within nuclear physics (according to international funding guidelines) are welcome (e.g. hadrons/QCD, nuclear astrophysics, nuclear structure, and fundamental symmetry tests at low or intermediate energies).
 You do NOT need to be a member of the CINP to submit a brief.
 However, to submit a brief it is required that you are (or shortly will be) eligible to hold an NSERC Subatomic Physics research grant.
-If you are planning to submit a brief, please contact the CINP Executive Director, Garth Huber (email@example.com) as soon as possible, and definitely no later than Sunday, May 10.
+If you are planning to submit a brief, please contact the CINP Executive Director, Garth Huber (firstname.lastname@example.org) as soon as possible.
 Your notification should include the project title, the contact person, and the list of Canadian co-investigators covered by the brief.

-To guide your written brief, we have prepared a LaTeX template and spreadsheet, which are attached below.
+To guide your written brief, we have prepared a LaTeX template and spreadsheet.
 Only briefs using the template will be accepted.
+They are available below.

 The CINP Brief Committee